 Madelyn has participated in the premieres of solo, choral, and ensemble works including Formare by Cenk Ergun, Labyrinths by Frank Wiley, From an Overlook by Preston Masters, and The Gauntlet by Sxip Shirey at the Cleveland Museum of Arts’s SOLSTICE annual event in June of 2018.
 She continues to work with composers in various premieres, and premiered her first choral composition in November 2020 with her vocal quartet ad rem at the group’s premiere performance.

 Madelyn is a certified Music Therapist [MT-BC] and is trained in Neurologic Music Therapy [NMT].
-She currently works as a private lessons instructor, a music therapy independent contractor and voice and piano teacher at Willow Arts & Wellness Center and as a Lower School Piano teacher at University Schools (To schedule lessons, please contact for more information).
+She currently works as a private lessons instructor, a music therapy independent contractor and voice and piano teacher at Willow Arts & Wellness Center, and as a Lower School Piano teacher at University Schools (To schedule lessons, please contact for more information).
 She continues to compose choral, vocal, and instrumental works, and is working towards a Masters Degree in Performance at Cleveland State University under the instruction of Amanda Powell.